Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Introduction

-When interacting with GPT-4V API \cite{openai-system-prompt}, the functions of the system prompt and user prompt are notably distinct.
-The system prompt sets the foundational context for the model's responses, serving as the initial directive.
+When interacting with the GPT-4V API \cite{openai-system-prompt}, the roles of the system prompt and the user prompt are distinctly different.
+The system prompt establishes the foundational context for the model's responses, serving as the initial directive.
 For instance, it might define the model's role as a "helpful assistant", instructing it to generate valuable and secure content.
-Conversely, the user prompt represents the dynamic query or command issued by the end user, directing the model's immediate response.
-Above that, the system prompt used by the chatbot during interactions remains confidential and undisclosed to the public.
+In contrast, the user prompt represents the dynamic query or command issued by the end user, directing the model's immediate response.
+Furthermore, the system prompt used by the chatbot during interactions is kept confidential and not disclosed to the public.

-This paper first outlines our discovery of a system prompt leakage vulnerability within GPT-4V.
-Leveraging our extensive red team experience, we crafted a simulated, incomplete conversation, allowing us to successfully steal the system prompt from GPT-4V.
-In preliminary experiments, we discovered that system prompts stolen from GPT-4V could be transformed into potent jailbreak prompts, capable of breaching GPT-4V's safety constraints.
-Building on this observation, we developed a methodology, referred to as SASP(Self-Adversarial Attack via System Prompt), which automates the conversion of system prompts into jailbreak prompts.
+This paper begins by detailing our discovery of a system prompt leakage vulnerability in GPT-4V.
+Leveraging our extensive red team experience, we crafted a simulated, incomplete conversation, allowing us to extract the system prompt from GPT-4V.
+In our initial experiments, we found that system prompts extracted from GPT-4V could be converted into powerful jailbreak prompts, capable of circumventing GPT-4V's safety constraints.
+Building on this observation, we developed a methodology named Self-Adversarial Attack via System Prompt (SASP), automating the conversion of system prompts into jailbreak prompts.
 This method achieved a jailbreak success rate of 59\% in GPT-4V.
 Furthermore, manual modification of these SASP-generated jailbreak prompts further enhanced the success rate, achieving 99\%.
-This discovery highlights potential security risks in advanced AI systems, emphasizing the need for robust protective measures.
+This discovery highlights potential security risks in advanced AI systems and emphasizes the need for robust protective measures.

-Apart from our initial discovery that system prompts are able to provide heavy ammunition to jailbreak attacks, we also explored the inverse possibility: their role in defending against such breaches.
-Our experiments clearly indicate that appropriately tailored system prompts can substantially reduce the success rate of jailbreak attempts.
-These findings suggest a promising avenue for enhancing the security of AI systems against adversarial manipulations.
+Apart from our initial discovery that system prompts can provide heavy ammunition to jailbreak attacks, we also explored the inverse possibility: their role in defending against such breaches.
+Our experiments indicate that appropriately tailored system prompts can substantially reduce the success rate of jailbreak attempts.
+These findings point to a promising direction for improving the security of AI systems against adversarial manipulations.
+Overall, the contribution of our work can be summarized as follows: